The Frankenstein Chronicles: Reception

 On Rotten Tomatoes season 1 has an approval rating of 80% based on reviews from 10 critics.

 Euan Ferguson at The Guardian concluded "It's genuinely rather good, and a beast of wholly different hide to Jekyll".
 Carl Wilson at The Globe and Mail wrote: "On balance, the season ended just as brilliantly grim as it started."
-Ben Travers at IndieWire said: "While it's unlikely to be remembered for as long as it took to make, Frankenstein certainly earned its shot at a long life on Netflix."
+Ben Travers at IndieWire said: "While it's unlikely to be remembered for as long as it took to make, The Frankenstein Chronicles certainly earned its shot at a long life on Netflix."